New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 The Complete Guide to Automating Video Creation in 2026

-This guide maps the entire 2026 landscape - what video automation actually is, the three competing architectures, which tools fit which jobs, and how to build your first automated workflow this week.
+This guide maps the 2026 terrain: what video automation actually is, the three competing architectures, which tools fit which jobs, and how to build your first automated workflow this week.
 Whether you're a marketing ops lead drowning in personalized video requests or a developer sizing up a video API, you'll leave with a concrete plan.

 Key Takeaways